passbolt/passbolt_help/_faq/hosting/001-docker-secrets.md

      file: db_password.txt
 ```

-In this example we want to inject the content of ‘db_password.txt’ in the DATASOURCES_DEFAULT_PASSWORD environment variable inside the passbolt container.
+In this example we want to inject the contents of ‘db_password.txt’ in the DATASOURCES_DEFAULT_PASSWORD environment variable inside the Passbolt container.

 To do so we create the secret and call it db_password in this snippet:
 ```